kanikatiwari06/Bookswap/README.md

 # Bookswap
-A platform for swapping and sharing books
+A platform for swapping and sharing books.